niecogi/pokemon/README.md

 - APP with two views:
   - a list view to display summary information about the Pokemons
   - a detail view with complete and detailed information about the Pokemons that has been selected.
-- Pagination for displaying large numbers of Pokemons
+- Pagination for displaying large numbers of Pokemons & a scroller component to go to the top of the page
 - List and grid mode
-- Search bar to find the Pokemons
+- Search bar to find the Pokemons.
 - 💥 Not Found page (404) for those routes that do not exist.
-- 🌑 Dark and 🌞Light mode (with CSS variables)
+- 🌑 Dark and 🌞Light mode (with CSS variables).
-- 🚀 Deployed in Netlify for easy previewing of the project
+- 🚀 Deployed in Netlify for easy previewing of the project.

 ## How to run the solution